 a teaching and learning approach to enable pupils to move from an understanding of the biblical text and how to handle it, to an understanding of what this means for Christians within the Church and in Christian living, including opportunities for pupils to examine and evaluate connections between these ideas and the wider world

 Assessment of RE outcomes We use the Oxfordshire Diocesan Board of Education’s Progression Outcomes for the Diocesan RE Scheme of Work (Based on the guidelines issues by RE online in March 2015) to help us to identify intended outcomes and ODBE’S Assessment in RE document (Combining ideas from Locally Agreed Syllabuses, Understanding Christianity and RE Online) to help us plan sufficiently challenging tasks for our pupils.
 To be attaining ‘expected’ achievement, pupils need to achieve the elements of Knowing It and Living it, with some elements of Linking it.
-We are in the process of developing the use of project planner questions as part of displays and assessing the intended outcomes.
+Project planners identify questions and vocabulary to be asked and used in the project and these are displayed as part of our learning wall display.
 TAs have been supporting the development of RE vocabulary by taking vocabulary flashcards onto the playground and playing games with the children.
 This supports the acquisition of vocabulary and supports our ambition of making learning ‘sticky’.
 The portfolio captures RE learning four times a year - one collection is from the RE lead project.
 The portfolio identifies the attainment of learners in the cohort and examples of work linked to the project planner intended outcomes represent three learners’ work (AA/A/BA).
 The portfolios are monitored by the co-ordinator to plan next steps of CPD, review learning and monitor curriculum coverage.